fzyzcjy/flutter_rust_bridge/book/src/contributing/design.md

 We use Valgrind to check as well, and I use it in production environment without problems, so no worries about memory problems :)

+## Dart bridge hierarchy

+A bridge module consists of several classes:
+- One `_Impl` class implementing the wire functions and common helpers; and
+- One or more `_Platform` classes implementing the platform-specific helpers.

+The implementor class takes a platform class as a private attribute, and the platform class exposes all of its members decorated with `@protected`.
+The specific platform class to be used is gated by conditional imports.

 ## Want to know more?
 Tell me

 What do you want to know?
 Feel free to create an issue in GitHub, and I will tell more :)